quinnrenaghan/catan-board-gen/README.md

 The vertices are characterized by their ID, the hexes they border (and ports), and the IDs of adjacent vertices.
 I assigned the IDs manually - they are loaded the first time you run the program.
 After establishing the game pieces, the generator completes the board by randomly assigning the resources, numbers, and ports.

-Then, it evaluates the board on 7 different metrics:
+Then, it evaluates the board on 7 different metrics, corresponding to the following questions:
 1. Distribution of resources across the board: Are the resources evenly split across the 3 axis?
 2. Resource clustering: Are there any clumps of the same resource type?
 3. Resource probability equality: Does each resource have an equal probability to roll?